-NOTE 2—The primary link is the same for all non-AP MLDs.
-How to determine a primary link is implementation related.
+NOTE 2—(#19349) How to designate a primary link is implementation related.

-An NSTR mobile AP MLD can change the operating channel for either the primary or nonprimary link by following the procedures described in 11.8.8 (Selecting and advertising a new channel), 11.8.9 (Channel Switch Announcement element operation), and 35.3.19.3 (NSTR mobile AP MLD multi-link procedures for channel switching, extended channel switching, and channel quieting).
-An NSTR mobile AP MLD that intends to swap the operating channel used for its primary and nonprimary links respectively must simultaneously perform the (extended) channel switch operation on both links.
+(#20097)An NSTR mobile AP MLD may change the operating channel for either the primary or nonprimary link or both(#20092) by following the procedures described in 11.8.8 (Selecting and advertising a new channel), 11.8.9 (Channel Switch Announcement element operation), and 35.3.19.3 (NSTR mobile AP MLD multi-link procedures for (#19211)(Extended) channel switching and channel quieting).
+An NSTR mobile AP MLD that intends to (#20126) change the designation for the primary link, it shall perform the channel switch procedure to swap the operating channel used for its primary and nonprimary links respectively shall simultaneously perform the (extended) channel switch operation on both links.